klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ## subbridge_subscribeBridge <a id="subbridge_subscribeBridge"></a>
 The `subbridge.subscribeBridge` subscribes to the registered bridge contracts in the parent/child chain.
-If bridge contract pair is subscribed, value transfer request can be handled automatically by sub-bridge.
+If the sub-bridge node is subscribed to the bridge contract pair, cross-chain value-transfer requests are handled automatically by the sub-bridge.

 **Parameters**